thawn/abstracts-explorer/.github/instructions/project.instructions.md

 ## Version History

-- See `changelog/` directory for detailed version history:
+- See `changelog/` directory for detailed version history
-- when creating changelog entries, check the existing files and make sure that the new file continues the numbering sequence.
+- When creating changelog entries, check the existing files and make sure that the new file continues the numbering sequence

 ---

-**Last Updated**: November 26, 2025
+**Last Updated**: December 21, 2025

 This file should be kept up-to-date as the project evolves.
 When making significant changes to conventions or structure, update this file accordingly.